rpedroso/sharme/site/input/sharme/index.md

-Since I developed it to do a single job and it is doing well, at least for me, I decide to open source it in the hope of getting help from talent developers to leverage the quality of this simple app or at least pointing me at some mistakes I may had made.
+Since I developed it to do a single job and it is doing well, at least for me, I decide to open source it in the hope of getting some help.
+You do not need to be a developer to help, using it and give some feedback is a valuable help also.

-The other reason is because I'm a true beliver in the open source culture and using open source to develop it, it make sense to open source it too.
+The other reason is because I am a true beliver in the open source culture and using open source to develop it, it make sense to open source it too.